cosmicvibes/docs/monitors/dns.md

 # DNS monitor

 Using your configured domains, Eyewitness will keep an eye on your DNS configuration.
 In the event any changes are detected, you will be alerted.
-This can be useful in case of unauthorised changes (including a hack of your DNS provider), or against accidential changes.
+This can be useful in case of unauthorised changes (including a hack of your DNS provider), or against accidental changes.

 ## Notifications